FtuoilXelrash/rCEventScheduler/README.md

 | `rces.status` | Print current sticky status state to console (enabled, webhook configured, message ID, active/next event) |
 | `rces.forcestatus` | Force an immediate sticky message update |
 | `rces.resetstatus` | Clear the stored Discord message ID — a new message will be created on the next update |

 ---

+## ♻️ Retain Schedule Between Restarts

+By default, the event queue and next-event timing survive a plugin reload or server restart instead of always re-randomizing on load.

+**What's restored:** the remaining event queue for this cycle (in order), the cycle total, and the next event's exact scheduled time.

+**What's re-validated:** every restored event is checked against `Required Plugin` again, exactly like a fresh load — if an event's plugin is no longer loaded (or the event was disabled/removed from config since the restart), it's dropped from the restored queue and logged as a "Schedule Restored" message listing what was dropped.

+**Restart downtime is handled automatically.** The saved "next event" time is an absolute clock time, not "X minutes from now" — so if the server was down for 10 minutes and that time already passed, the restored event fires immediately on the next load instead of needing any special catch-up math.

+**What's never restored as active:** any event still marked active at the moment of shutdown is **not** treated as still running after a restart — there's no reliable way to confirm the actual in-game entity (a boss, convoy, etc.) survived a real server restart, since most custom event plugins don't guarantee that.
+So active-event tracking simply starts empty, same as any fresh load, and `Max Active Events` is immediately available again.

+**Note:** this can't distinguish a real server restart from `oxide.reload rCEventScheduler` — both trigger the same restore behavior.

+Disable with `"Retain Schedule Between Restarts": false` to always start every load with a fresh randomized queue (the original behavior).

+---